harikt/aurav2book/manuscript/view.md

 ## Using Helpers

-The _ViewFactory_ instantiates the _View_ with an empty _HelperRegistry_ to manage helpers.
 We can register closures or other invokable objects as helpers through the _HelperRegistry_.
 We can then call these helpers as if they are methods on the _View_.

 ```php
 <?php